-You will have 90 days to 6 months (depending on a case) to collect your visa with work permit in the Mexican consulate of your home country.
+You will have 90 days to 6 months (depending on the case) to collect your visa with a work permit in the Mexican consulate of your home country.
 You may stay in Mexico on a tourist visa until this time.
-Then you have to leave Mexico and apply for the work permit at the Mexican consulate of your home country.
+Then you have to leave Mexico and apply for a work permit at the Mexican consulate of your home country.

 The employee and each accompanying family member generally must submit the following documents to the Mexican Consulate when applying for the work permit:

-- Original passport valid for a minimum of 6 months.
+- Original passport is valid for a minimum of 6 months.